Hawaii Island Events

 Night Market

-Second and Fourth Fridays
+Second and fourth Fridays

 Live music, food trucks and dozens of local vendors with Hawaii Island products, artwork and other artisanal goods.
 4 to 8 p.m.
 Kings' Shops in Waikoloa, (808) 886-8811